Camden High School (Minneapolis)

-Patrick Henry High School is a public secondary school in Minneapolis, Minnesota, United States.
-It is located in the city's Camden neighborhood.
-The school is named for American Founding Father Patrick Henry and is referred to colloquially by community members as "Patrick Henry" or "Henry".
+Camden High School, or simply Camden, formerly Patrick Henry High School or Patrick Henry, is a public secondary school in Minneapolis, Minnesota, United States.
+It is located in and named after the Camden neighborhood.
 It had a student population of about 1,000 by the early 2020s.
+In 2023, the school board approved renaming the building from Patrick Henry High School to Camden High School, effective July 1, 2024.
+The school is sometimes still referred to by its old name.

 History

 Renovations

 After renovations in the late 1990s moved the main entrance, the address of the school became 4320 Newton Avenue North.

 Name change

-In 2018, community members reexamined the legacy of naming the school for Patrick Henry—a slave owner.
-In the aftermath of the George Floyd protests in Minneapolis–Saint Paul, an advisory committee to the Minneapolis Public Schools unanimously approved a name-change process for the high school, with funding to rebrand the school at some point during the 2022-2023 school year.
+In 2018, community members reexamined the legacy of naming the school for Patrick Henry, a slave owner and founding father.
+In the aftermath of the George Floyd protests in Minneapolis–Saint Paul in 2020, an advisory committee to the Minneapolis Public Schools unanimously approved a process with funding to rename the school during the 2022-23 school year.
+Camden High, to match the name of the neighborhood, was the public's preferred option and approved by the school board.
+The change was determined to take place for the 2024-25 school year and went into effect on July 1, 2024.